Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
-BUILT_UP_AREA_LIT_BUFFER                        Number     100       The buffer distance around built-up land-use areas to be used for lighting of
+OWBB_BUILT_UP_BUFFER                            Number     50        The buffer distance around built-up land-use areas to be used for lighting of
                                                                      streets.
 The number is chosen pretty large such that as many building zone clusters as possible are connected.
 Also it is not unusual that the lighting of streets starts a bit outside of a built-up area.
-BUILT_UP_AREA_LIT_HOLES_MIN_AREA                Number     100000    The minimum area in square metres a hole in a LIT_BUFFER needs to have to be
+OWBB_BUILT_UP_AREA_HOLES_MIN_AREA               Number     100000    The minimum area in square metres a hole in a LIT_BUFFER needs to have to be
                                                                      not lit.
 In general this can be quite a large value and larger than e.g. parameter OWBB_GENERATE_LANDUSE_LANDUSE_HOLES_MIN_AREA.
+OWBB_BUILT_UP_MIN_LIT_AREA                      Number     100000    The minimum area of a lit area, such that it is actually used for lighting of
+                                                                     streets.
+Given buffering with ``OWBB_BUILT_UP_BUFFER`` alone is already a large area, this value must not be chosen too small.
 =============================================   ========   =======   ==============================================================================